Intelligent Software System for Low-Cost, Brightfield Segmentation: Algorithmic Implementation for Cytometric Auto-Analysis: Literature Review

 \section{Literature Review}

 Over the past two decades, microscopy image analysis has progressed from manual thresholding to AI-driven methods, enhancing accuracy, reproducibility, and throughput.
-Early tools like CellProfiler (2006) [1], ImageJ/Fiji [2], and Icy (2011) [3] combined classical image processing with basic ML for segmentation and tracking but relied on staining, high-contrast images, and manual tuning.
+Early tools like CellProfiler (2006) \cite{ref_cellprofiler}, ImageJ/Fiji \cite{ref_fiji}, and Icy (2011) \cite{ref_icy} combined classical image processing with basic ML for segmentation and tracking but relied on staining and high-contrast images.
+Also, the tools rely heavily on manual parameter tuning.

-The 2010s saw ML-based tools such as Ilastik (2011) [4], CellCognition (2010) [5], and TrackMate (2017) [6], enabling pixel classification, supervised learning, and improved tracking.
+The 2010s saw ML-based tools such as Ilastik (2011) \cite{ref_ilastik}, CellCognition (2010) \cite{ref_cellcognition}, and TrackMate (2017) \cite{ref_trackmate}, enabling pixel classification, supervised learning, and improved tracking.
 Feature engineering was labor-intensive, and performance varied with image quality.

 Deep learning (2018–present) transformed segmentation.
-DeepCell (2016) [7], Cellpose (2020) [8], and StarDist (2018) [9] achieved near-human accuracy.
+DeepCell (2016) \cite{ref_deepcell}, Cellpose (2020) \cite{ref_cellpose}, and StarDist (2018) \cite{ref_stardist} achieved near-human accuracy.
 Cellpose, using a modified U-Net, predicts horizontal and vertical flow fields along with binary cell masks, which are post-processed for precise instance segmentation, even for irregularly shaped cells.
-ZeroCostDL4Mic (2020) [12] enabled DL without coding, though requiring large datasets and high computation.
+ZeroCostDL4Mic (2020) \cite{ref_zerocostdl4mic} enabled DL without coding, though requiring large datasets and high computation.